 Click here to download our CalFresh-friendly Farmers’ Market Flyer.

 By providing the ability to use CalFresh at these markets, Alchemist hopes to make fresh produce more accessible to low-income individuals in these areas, while simultaneously increasing the sales for small-midsize farmers in California.
 This effort is in keeping with Alchemist CDC’s vision of a vibrant, equitable and diverse Sacramento.
 Farmers’ markets are an asset to communities, and can lead to improved health for area residents.
 By making it easier for low-income populations to purchase food at farmers’ markets, implementation of CalFresh acceptance makes these community assets more equitable and accessible to all individuals.

 Sacramento County was recently ranked 4th out of California’s 58 counties in terms of the highest CalFresh utilization relative to the number of low-income individuals who meet the eligibility criteria.
 Alchemist CDC is playing a large role in this high ranking.
-In 2016, Alchemists CDC has seen over $172,000 CalFresh dollars spent at our markets alone!
-As you can see from the chart below, CalFresh spending has steadily trended up this year:
+In 2016, Alchemists CDC saw over $200,000 CalFresh dollars spent at our markets alone!
+As you can see from the chart below, CalFresh spending trended up for much of the year: